Kungsbacka: History

 The first records referring to Kungsbacka as a town date from the 15th century, when it was part of Denmark.
 By the time it was recognised as part of Sweden (1658), the river running through the town, on which some transportation of goods took place, was almost completely overgrown and despite pleas to restore its function, this did not occur.
-Some trade still took place from the coast, but the town's significance as a place of naval commerce lessened over the centuries.
-Today, it is the home of over 2,000 enterprises, and the river is still running through it.
+Some trade still took place from the coast, but the town's significance as a place of naval commerce declined over the centuries.
+Today, it is home to over 2,000 enterprises, and the river still runs through it.

-A devastating fire in 1846 destroyed the town centre, sparing only a little red wooden cabin which is still standing today.
-In late 2006 and early 2014 other fires affected the town centre, and construction works are currently ongoing to restore the loss of wooden buildings.
+A devastating fire in 1846 destroyed the town centre, sparing only a little red wooden cabin which still stands today.
+In late 2006 and early 2014 other fires affected the town centre, and construction work is ongoing to restore the loss of wooden buildings.

+In the early 1900s the city was known for its low municipal tax rates, which were by 1931 second only to those of Djursholm.
+This made the town a popular place of residence for wealthy pensioners.
+As a result, Kungsbacka was one of the few cities in Sweden were The Right remained the largest party, even when the Swedish Social Democratic Party won a nationwide majority during the elections of 1940.

 The town remained small until the 1960s.
 The municipal reform of 1971 made it the seat of the much larger Kungsbacka Municipality.
 The town began to grow as a part of Metropolitan Gothenburg.
 It is the southern terminus of the Gothenburg commuter rail system, situated 28 km from central Gothenburg.